EndPointCorp/end-point-blog/2012/04/08/linux-samsung-netbook-guide-brightness.html.md

 ---
 author: Brian Buchalter
 gh_issue_number: 585
-tags: linux, tips
+tags: linux, tips, hardware
 title: Guide to Ubuntu 11.10 on a Samsung Netbook
 ---

 **12.04 UPDATE**: Unsurprisingly, after installing 12.04 which includes the 3.2.x kernel, brightness controls work perfectly out of the box.
-Sadly, it’s still necessary to tweak modprobe to get wireless working after a suspend/resume.
+Sadly, it’s still necessary to tweak modprobe to get wireless working after a suspend/​resume.
 Also, don’t forget to reboot after making the changes!

 -----------